-Due to the current health crisis, all workshops and face-to-face lectures/presentations have been suspended until further notice.
-To express interest in future events, please contact James on: firstname.lastname@example.org
+To express interest in future readings / events, please contact James on: email@example.com

 1. Reading the traditional Darkwater Tarot.
 Information

 All ideas and terms identified in this text and table are the intellectual property of James Douglas, with copyright on the Darkwater deck dating back to 2016.
 The use of the name Darkwater in this form, is design protected, and is the Gaelic interpretation of the name Douglas.

 A pamphlet containing advice for reading the Dartkwater Tarot is in production, and will be available later this year.
 JD

 2. NEW text on Facebook: From 2008 to 2016 I devised and produced a tarot deck based on traditional tarot ideas.
 My deck is the Darkwater Tarot,

 Completed in 2016, the Darkwater Tarot adds a new dimension to traditional tarot reading.
 The Darkwater deck uses selected and re-imagined images, allowing your tarot reader to identify a range of alternative life events and their potential pathways.
 The name Darkwater derives from (Scottish) Gaelic words/phrases: dark water or stream, deep pool, etc.

 The Darkwater is a traditional 78-card black and white deck with a unique feature.
 You see, the main deck has two main images on each card, not one.
 The lower four suits have a similar system.
 Why?
 The short answer is I wanted to offer you a tarot deck (a reading) using a second, alternative layer of relevant tarot images and associated themes to help develop an understanding of your life pathway.